wlin-12/Apache-Kafka/README.md

 ```sh
 java -version
 ```
-The Commvault Kafka Messenger requires and already configured data source on the Commvault Web Analytics Engine and supporting software from Commvault.
+The Commvault Kafka Messenger requires and already configured data source through the Commvault Web Analytics Engine and supporting software from Commvault.

 ### Installation
 The Confluent Platform only provides services for Linux distributions such as Ubuntu and Bash on Ubuntu on Windows.